-Career-wise what followed was a short stint helping rewrite breast cancer clinical practice guidelines at the National Breast Cancer Centre (now Cancer Australia) and then five years of neuroscience research and teaching in Sydney.
-I studied the immune system response to spinal cord injury at the Prince of Wales Medical Research Institute (now NeuRA).
-And then the neuroplasticity of the brain in deafness at the Garvan Institute of Medical Research.
+Career-wise what followed was a short stint helping rewrite breast cancer clinical practice guidelines at the National Breast Cancer Centre (now Cancer Australia) and then five years of neuroscience research and teaching.
+I worked on the immune system response to spinal cord injury at the Prince of Wales Medical Research Institute (now NeuRA), and later explored neuroplasticity in deafness at the Garvan Institute of Medical Research.

-PASSIONATE as I was about neuroscience, I found myself getting frustrated with failed experiments, the grant application merry-go-round, and the unbearable slowness of the academic publication process (how was the world going to learn about science via academic journals?).
+PASSIONATE as I was about neuroscience, I found myself getting frustrated with failed experiments, the grant application merry-go-round, and the unbearable slowness of the academic publication process (I spent much time wondering how was the world going to learn about science via academic journals).
 I preferred chatting about my research with public tour groups, teaching medical students, and writing for online science Q&A forums (back in the olden days before social media!).

 I miss the lab, the intellectual challenge of research, and the many dedicated, inspiring and creative scientists I used to spend my days with.
-But I believe I've found the best of both worlds in sharing neuroscience with the public via my writing, speaking and online education programs.
+But I believe I've found the best of both worlds in sharing neuroscience with the public via my book, speaking and online professional development programs.

-A recent newspaper piece about my work can be read here.
+A recent newspaper piece about my business can be read here.

 The ‘Official’ Bio

-Dr Sarah McKay is an increasingly influential brain health commentator, neuroscientist and TEDx speaker who specialises in translating brain science research into simple, actionable strategies for peak performance, creativity, mental health and wellbeing.
-Sarah is the founder of The Neuroscience Academy, which offers online learning and in-person trainings that focus on applying neuroscience, positive psychology and mind-body medicine to life and work.
+Dr Sarah McKay is a neuroscientist and science communicator who specialises in translating brain science research into simple, actionable strategies for peak performance, creativity, health and wellbeing.

-Sarah writes for numerous publications and has been published extensively for the professional audience.
-She’s been quoted in the Wall Street Journal, Australian Women’s Health, Daily Life, Sydney Morning Herald, Body & Soul, and has been heard and seen on SBS Insight, ABC Radio National, Balance by Deborah Hutton, and The Exchange TV and others.
+Sarah has been published extensively for consumers and professional audiences.
+She’s been quoted in the Wall Street Journal, The Guardian, Grazia, Sydney Morning Herald, The Age, and Body & Soul, and can be seen and heard on SBS Insight, ABC Radio National, Radio National, ABC Catalyst, and Channel 7.

 P.S.
-I am not a medical doctor.
-I'm a PhD trained neuroscientist.
+I'm not a medical doctor.
+I'm PhD trained scientist.
 Please read my DISCLAIMER about consulting a professional medical doctor for any advice or concerns you may have about your own or someone else’s health and wellbeing.